awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 **Important**
 A transaction times out if there are no calls that use its transaction ID in three minutes\.
 If a transaction times out before it's committed, it's rolled back automatically\.
-DDL statements inside a transaction cause an implicit commit\.
+Data definition language \(DDL\) statements inside a transaction cause an implicit commit\.
 We recommend that you run each DDL statement in a separate `execute-statement` command with the `--continue-after-timeout` option\.

-In addition to the common options, specify the following option:
-+ `--database` \(optional\) – The name of the database\.
+In addition to the common options, specify the `--database` option, which provides the name of the database\.

 For example, the following CLI command starts a SQL transaction\.